Alfalfa Helps Reduce Joint

-The supplement we use contains no synthetic fillers or binders whatsoever.
-It contains a combination of chemical-free alfalfa leaf, chlorophyll (one of nature’s detoxifiers and deodorizers) and spearmint oil leaf, and contains 2.85 grams of alfalfa per serving.
+The "Father-of-all-foods" supplement we use contains no synthetic fillers or binders whatsoever.
+It contains a combination of chemical-free alfalfa leaf, chlorophyll (one of nature’s detoxifiers and deodorizers) and spearmint oil leaf, and contains 3.0 grams of alfalfa per serving.

 The original formula was developed in the 1950’s and is still made today by the same company using only the finest California organic alfalfa leaf.
 It contains no fungicides, bacteriosides, synthetic hormones, growth regulators, or chemicals.
 It has no artificial flavors, sweeteners, colors, or preservatives added.

 Each serving also provides 300 mg of calcium.
 Its tablets may be crushed and added to boiling water to make a natural tea, or they can be swallowed.